SPELL: Self-Play Reinforcement Learning for Evolving Long-Context Language Models: The SPELL framework

-\paragraph{Responding} The responder $\pi_{\theta}^\text{res}$ attempts to solve the generated question based on documents.
-To ensure grounding in external documents, we employ a grounding filter process to discard questions that can be trivially answered without documents.
+\paragraph{Responding} The responder $\pi_{\theta}^\text{res}$ attempts to solve the generated question based on documents. {To mitigate the generation of non-grounded or hallucinated questions}, we employ a grounding filter process to discard questions that can be answered without documents.
 For valid questions, the responder is presented with the complete set of $n$ documents, where the remaining documents unseen by the questioner serve as distractors to increase grounding and reasoning difficulty.
 This design enforces reliance on the provided document context rather than parametric memory.
 To encourage exploration of diverse reasoning trajectories, the responder generates $G$ independent rollouts $\{y_i\}_{i=1}^{G}$.

 \paragraph{Verifying} The verifier $\pi_{\theta}^\text{ver}$ evaluates the semantic equivalence between the responder’s output $y_i$ and the questioner's reference answer $a$.
 For each $y_i$, it produces $G$ independent binary judgments $\{v_{i,j}\}_{j=1}^G, v_{i,j}\in\{0,1\}$, which are then aggregated through majority voting: